billfitzgerald/infosec-primer/testing_scenarios.md

 ## E5.1 Summary

-[Cookies](glossary.md#h.glossary-cookies) are small text strings sent by servers to browsers in http responses as the user interacts with a web service.
+[Cookies](glossary.md#h.glossary-cookies) are small text strings sent by servers to browsers in http responses as the user interacts with a Web service.
 The browser saves the cookie values and includes them with subsequent http requests to the same domain.
-The use of cookies allows web services to maintain the "state" of a session so that previous interactions can be taken into account when new requests arrive.
-Cookies are used for many purposes such as setting identifiers for ad networks and analytics services, recording the first page on a site a user visited, and storing authentication tokens that give access to an active login session.
+The use of cookies allows Web services to maintain the "state" of a session so previous interactions can be taken into account when new requests arrive.
+Cookies are used for many purposes, such as setting identifiers for ad networks and analytics services, recording the first page on a site a user visited, and storing authentication tokens that give access to an active login session.

 [Authentication cookies](glossary.md#h.glossary-auth-cookie) are the ones most relevant to assessing the security of an online service.
 When a user first logs in, the service responds by setting an authentication cookie that identifies this user session (these cookies are often referred to as "session cookies" for this reason; in this document we will refer to them as "authentication cookies").
 When the user sends the next request, the service can look up the session ID in the cookie and associate it with the user's active login session.
 Without this the user would need to supply the password each time a new page was loaded.

 Protecting authentication cookies is important because if an adversary can get access to it, it can be installed in the adversary's browser or included in specially crafted http requests.
-This would give the adversary full access and control to the user's account.
+This would give the adversary full access to and control of the user's account.
 This attack is known as [session hijacking](glossary.md#h.glossary-session-hijack) or [sidejacking](glossary.md#h.glossary-sidejack).

 The rest of this section will show how to use a cookie editor to examine and modify cookies in a browser.

-More information on authentication cookies can be found at the links below:
+More information on authentication cookies can be found by following the links below:

 *   [Edtechinfosec: Session Cookies](http://edtechinfosec.org/2014/11/25/session-cookies/)
 *   [Troy Hunt: C is for Cookie, H is for Hacker](http://www.troyhunt.com/2013/03/c-is-for-cookie-h-is-for-hacker.html)

 ## E5.2 Exploitability and Impact

-An adversary in possession of a user's authentication cookie or token can easily exploit them to access and control most or all of the target's account through a Session Hijacking attack.
-The primary protection against this is the use of Transport Layer Security (TLS/https) to prevent snooping of the cookie or token values from network traffic.
-(See Section E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls) in this document for background and verification tests for TLS).
+An adversary in possession of a user's authentication cookie or token can easily exploit it to access and control most or all of the target's account through a session-hijacking attack.
+The primary protection against this is the use of transport layer security (TLS/https) to prevent snooping of the cookie or token values from network traffic.
+(See Section E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls) in this document for background and verification tests for TLS.)
 As discussed in Section E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info), authentication tokens placed in URLs can be susceptible to unauthorized access.
-The tests in this section focus on mitigating these risks by preventing the access or limiting the scope of their usefulness in attacks.
+The tests in this section focus on mitigating these risks by preventing the access to or limiting the scope of their usefulness in attacks.

-Another way that authentication tokens can be accessed without authorization is through [cross-site scripting](glossary.md#h.glossary-xss) (XSS) attacks that inject malicious scripts to a user's browser to read and collect authentication cookie values.
+Another way that authentication tokens can be accessed without authorization is through [cross-site scripting](glossary.md#h.glossary-xss) (XSS) attacks that inject malicious scripts into a user's browser to read and collect authentication cookie values.
 However, testing for XSS vulnerabilities is beyond the scope of this information security primer.

 ## E5.3 Setup and Tests

 ### E5.3.1 How to Identify Authentication Cookies

-Authentication cookies, commonly also called session cookies, are often easy to spot because they contain "sess" or "session" or "sess_id" in their names.
+Authentication cookies, commonly called session cookies, are often easy to spot because they contain either the phrase "sess" or "session" or "sess_id" in their names.
 Many popular platforms use standard names for session cookies, and a list of these is included below.

 * asp.net_sessionid
 * aspsessionid